kubernetes-sigs/gateway-api/geps/gep-2162/index.md

 #### Conformance report

 In order for to verify that the list of features reported are indeed supported by GatewayClass tests will be run based on the features from the GatewayClassStatus.
-If the source of features are not inferred (manually provided) the conformance suite will block the report from being submitted.
+If the source of Gateway features are not inferred and manually provided the conformance suite will block the report from being submitted.

 #### Reporting Mesh features